Return to top

 Is Domino’s marbled cookie brownie vegan?

-Neither the original nor the copycat version of these marbled cookie brownies are vegan.
-However, you can easily sub the eggs, butter, and chocolate for vegan alternatives to make my cookie brownies vegan (see variations above).
+Neither the original nor the copycat version of these marbled cookie brownies is vegan.
+However, you can easily substitute the eggs, butter, and chocolate for vegan alternatives to make my cookie brownies vegan (see variations above).

 stack of domino's marbled cookie brownie recipe on a plate